Irregular cusps of ball quotients: Ramification divisors and canonical singularities

-Now we treat the canonical singularities on the boundary divisor on unitary Shimura varieties.
+Now, let us treat the canonical singularities on the boundary divisors on ball quotients.

-\begin{prop} If $n\geq 13$ and $d<-3$, then a toroidal compactification $\overline{\F_L(\Gamma)}$ has canonical singularities at the boundary points. \end{prop} \begin{proof} If there is no irregular primitive isotropic sublattice $I\subset L$, then the claim follows from \cite{Behrens}.
-Otherwise, by the same way as \cite[Proposition 7.4]{irregular}, we have
+\begin{prop} If $n\geq 13$ and $d<-3$, then the canonical toroidal compactification $\overline{\F_L(\Gamma)}$ has canonical singularities at the boundary points. \end{prop} \begin{proof} If there is no irregular primitive isotropic sublattice $I\subset L$, then the claim follows from \cite{Behrens}.
+Otherwise, in the same way as \cite[Proposition 7.4]{irregular}, we have